-Appendix -01

-Environmental and Social Management Plan (ESMP)
+Appendix -01: Environmental and Social Management Plan (ESMP)

-Considering the intervention wise construction activities of proposed site potential impact with consequence mitigation measures have been designed (as a ESMP) in the following table for Mini-Piped Water Supply System (MPWSS): WDZ\KRC and Block\A.
+Considering the intervention wise construction activities of proposed site potential impact with consequence mitigation measures have been designed (as an ESMP) in the following table for Mini-Piped Water Supply System (MPWSS): Camp_2E, Block_E-03 (WDZ_2E.04).

 Project Stage Potential Environmental & Social Impacts/Issues Proposed Mitigation Measures/indicators Institutional Responsibilities Supervision Responsibility Pre-Construction Stage Assessment of Social Impacts and Risks To meet the requirements for disadvantaged and vulnerable directive: Include COVID positive individuals, households and clusters as vulnerable category in Social Assessment TORs, surveys and consultations (particularly relating to social stigma); Consult with such COVID positive households to Identify specific support mechanisms that projects could support; Add tribal communities in self isolation under vulnerable groups who may need suitable and socially acceptable support; Use alternative and virtual and video means for consultations and interactions.
-PMU Social Development Specialist and Gender Specialist of PIU, IWM Supervision and monitoring firms.
-Pre-Construction Stage Construction and operation of labor camp for the workers will generated sewage and other form of waste, thereby surrounding environment pollution and health hazard of worker may occur due to absence of safe sanitation and water supply Provide suitable housing, adequate supplies of potable water, and toilet and bathing facilities within the housing area for the assigned laborer; Provide means for disposing of wastewater from toilets, baths and food preparation areas either through a septic tank and soak away, or holding tank with removal by vacuum truck; Comply with requirements of Government of Bangladesh labor law of 2006 and all applicable laws and standards on worker's Health and Safety; Conduct formal and unofficial discussion to increase awareness about hygiene practices among the workers; Construction Contractor Environmental and Social Development of PIU, IWM Supervision and monitoring
+PMU Social Development Consultant of PMU, IWM Supervision and monitoring firms.
+Pre-Construction Stage Construction and operation of labor camp for the workers will generated sewage and other form of waste, thereby surrounding environment pollution and health hazard of Provide suitable housing, adequate supplies of potable water, and toilet and bathing facilities within the housing area for the assigned laborer; Provide means for disposing of wastewater from toilets, baths and food preparation areas either through a septic tank and soak away, or holding tank with removal by vacuum truck; Comply with requirements of Government of Bangladesh labor law of 2006 and all applicable Construction Contractor Environmental and Social Development Consultant of PMU, IWM Supervision and monitoring